FREE Shipping on orders over $899

 d.
 Zinc

 Zinc is an essential mineral for eye health.
-It is found in high concentrations in the retina and may help prevent macular degeneration.
+It's found in high concentrations in the retina and may help prevent macular degeneration.
 Some rich sources of zinc include lean meats, dairy products, and nuts.

 These carotenoids are crucial for filtering harmful light and protecting the retina.
-They are found in leafy green vegetables such as spinach and kale.
+They're found in green leafy vegetables like spinach and kale.

 Omega-3 fatty acids, found in fatty fish such as salmon and trout, may reduce the risk of dry eye and improve retinal health.